moq-wg/wg-materials/interim-25-09-hybrid/agenda.md

 ### [30] Extensibility Model and Grease
 * #416 Extensibility and greasing
 * #1175 Handling of non-defined error codes
+* #1231 Are error codes best-effort or mandatory?

 ### [20] Expiration
 * #1026 Proposed new requirements for expires